How to Jump Higher: The Ultimate Guide To A Higher Vertical Jump

 When it comes to the vertical jump you are only as strong as your weakest link.

-The Glutes, Hamstring and Calves Play A Major Role In The Vertical Jump
+NOTE: The Glutes, Hamstrings,Quuds and Calves Play The Major Role In The Vertical Jump

 Many athletes go about improving their vertical jump by following a pre-packaged jump program which can be a convenient method of learning how to jump higher directly from an expert vertical jump trainer.